 The sampling tube is located across the return air opening on the unit basepan.
-See Fig. 37.
-The holes in the sampling tube face into the return air stream.
-The sampling tube is connected through tubing to the return air sensor that is mounted in the unit control box.
-The smoke control harness is located in the box and should be routed through the return air section and connected to the smoke detector sensor.
+See Fig. 41 and 42.
+The holes in the sampling tube face downward, into the return air stream.
+The sampling tube is connected through tubing to the return air sensor that is mounted on a bracket high on the partition between return filter and controller location.
+The sensor is shipped in a flat-mounting location.
+Installation requires that this sensor be relocated to its operating location and the tubing to the sampling tube be connected.
+See installation steps.